-So it has been, and so it is likely to remain with the current applicants from Central and Eastern Europe.
-EU member states and the eastern applicants will both benefit from the basic fact of EU enlargement, but the applicants will benefit more and thus desire it more.
-This asymmetry of interdependence and thus power is evident from the simple fact that the collective GNP of the next ten applicants for membership totals no more than 3 to 5 percent of the fifteen current EU members (the EU-15)-less than any other enlargement of the EU except lone Greece.
-This is roughly the weight of Mexico's economy as compared to that of the United States.
+So it is, and is likely to remain, with the current applicants from Central and Eastern Europe.
+EU member states and the eastern applicants will both benefit from EU enlargement, but the applicants will benefit more.
+The basic asymmetry of interdependence and thus power is evident from the simple fact that the collective GNP of the next 10 applicants for membership totals no more than 3-5% that of the current EU-15-less than any other major enlargement of the EU.11 This is roughly the weight of Mexico's economy as compared to that of the United States.